CaitlynCarney/video_game_sales/README.md

 Project Name: Video Game Success Prediction

 I used a data set of video game sales which have sold 100 thousand copies or more.
-To discover if there is a way to predict the success level that a game may have, I explored and statistically tested what features influenced a the level of succes and found that genre, platform, and year were the 3 main drivers.
-I then created a ridge classifier model to predict a games succes based on these 3 drivers.
+To discover if there is a way to predict the success level that a game may have, I explored and statistically tested what features influenced a the level of success and found that genre, platform, and year were the 3 main drivers.
+I then created a ridge classifier model to predict a games success based on these 3 drivers.

 </details>